microsoft/vstest-docs/RFCs/0002-Test-Discovery-Protocol.md

 9. Once the IDE adapter is done, it sends dotnet-test a TestSession.Terminate which will cause dotnet test to shutdown.

 ### Notes
-1. Since TP V2 supports discovery on multiple containers with a bunch of settings the IDE adapter can now pass in the containers as a List<string> to dotnet-test.
+1. Since TPV2 supports discovery on multiple containers with a bunch of settings, the IDE adapter can now pass in the containers as a List<string> to dotnet-test.
 Dotnet-test would then orchestrate among (multiple) test host processes and update the Adapter with the tests found.